︎

 March 20, 2023

-If Housing was a Human Right in U.S. Law
+If Housing Was a Human Right in U.S. Law

 Public Workshop organized with Tali Keren, advocate Domonique Walker of Moms 4 Housing, and ACCE legal director Leah Simon-Weisburg